Mastering the Builder Pattern: Create a Dynamic AI Prompt Generator CLI

 Client code: we just need to use the builder and call the individual steps

-The typical builder design pattern
+The typical builder design pattern Structure

 The typical builder design pattern consists of 4 main classes: